jhpyle/docassemble/_docs/config.md

 ## <a name="other os locales"></a>Other available locales

+{% include docker.html %}

 If your interviews use locale and language settings that your operating system does not support, you will get an error.

-On [Docker], you can enable locales other than the [`os locale`] in the operating system by providing a list of locales to the `other os locales` directive:
+If you are using the `jhpyle/docassemble` [Docker] image, you can enable locales other than the [`os locale`] in the operating system by providing a list of locales to the `other os locales` directive:

 {% highlight yaml %}
 other os locales: